How many pillows should you sleep with?

 - For back sleepers, one medium-firm pillow is often enough to support the neck without causing strain.
 Using more pillows may push the head too far forward, disrupting spinal alignment.

-- Stomach sleepers usually need fewer pillows, often none or a very thin one, to avoid arching the neck backward.
+- Stomach sleepers usually need fewer pillows, a very thin pillow, or even no pillow at all, to avoid arching the neck backward.
 Using multiple pillows can increase strain on the neck and shoulders, leading to discomfort.

 - Side sleepers generally benefit from one to two pillows.
-One pillow supports the head and neck, while an additional pillow placed between the knees can help maintain hip alignment.
+One pillow supports the head and neck, while an additional knee pillow can help maintain hip alignment.

 Too few pillows may cause neck discomfort, while too many can bend the neck unnaturally.